 Malaria is a life-threatening disease that affects millions of people.
-In 2016, the World Health Organization (WHO) reported that there were 216 million cases of reported malaria worldwide, up from 216 million in 2016, and almost a half a million people died.
+The World Health Organization (WHO) reported that there were 229 million cases of reported malaria worldwide, up from 216 million in 2016, and almost a half a million people died.
 Those who died of malaria were mostly children in Africa.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 What is malaria?

-Malaria is a parasitic disease, one that is spread by the bites of infected mosquitoes.
+Malaria is a parasitic disease, spread infected mosquitoes.
 There are four types of malaria, but Plasmodium falciparum(P.falciparum) is the most deadly.
 The other types are P. vivax, P. malariae, and P. ovale.

-Malaria is a disease most frequently found in 108 countries and territories in sub-Saharan Africa, Asia, Latin America, and the Middle East.
-It has also affected people in Europe.
+Malaria is most frequently found in 108 countries and territories in sub-Saharan Africa, Asia, Latin America, and the Middle East.
+It also affects people in Europe.

 How do you get malaria?

-You can only get malaria by being bitten by an infected mosquito, specifically the Anopheles mosquito.
+You can only get malaria through an infected mosquito bite, specifically the Anopheles mosquito.

-Symptoms of malaria develop between 5 to 10 days after the bite.
-People infected with malaria may not notice the first few signs may not be noticed right away as malaria and may be chalked up to just not feeling well or a mild virus.
-They include :
+Malaria symptoms develop between 5 to 10 days after the bite.
+People infected with malaria may not notice the first few signs right away.
+They may chalk them up to just not feeling well or a mild virus.
+Symptoms include :

 - Poor appetite